 High Blood Pressure in the United States

-- Having high blood pressure puts you at risk for heart disease and stroke, which are leading causes of death in the United States.1
+- Having high blood pressure puts you at risk for heart disease and stroke, which are leading causes of death in the United States.

-- Only about half (54%) of people with high blood pressure have their condition under control.2
+- Only about 1 in 4 adults (24%) with hypertension have their condition under control.

-- High blood pressure was a primary or contributing cause of death for more than 410,000 Americans in 2014—that's more than 1,100 deaths each day.1
+- High blood pressure was a primary or contributing cause of death for more than 410,000 Americans in 2014—that's more than 1,100 deaths each day.

 Risk Factors for High Blood Pressure